Why You Should Use Non-Cash Rewards Over Monetary Incentives

-With mental accounting, a cash reward becomes forgotten.
+With mental accounting, a monetary incentives becomes forgotten.
 The recipient subconsciously blends the reward with their salary and ends up using it for day-to-day purchases.
 A non-cash reward is mentally accounted for differently because it’s typically fun, a new experience, time with loved ones, etc.

 When businesses use non-cash awards, they are both creating behavior change by offering something “fun” and ensuring it’s remembered by recipients.

-According to the IRF, offering cash incentives may cause recipients to expect a similar or greater reward in the future.
+According to the IRF, offering monetary incentives may cause recipients to expect a similar or greater reward in the future.
 If the company cannot keep up with offering or increasing cash incentives, two major issues can arise; one for the individual and one for the company.
 If the individual starts relying on this additional incentive money as their salary, they might find it more difficult to keep up with regular bills.
 For the company, performance, motivation, and engagement may decrease.

 When businesses use non-cash rewards, they save themselves from a potentially unfavorable cycle.

 3. Trophy Value